Who can apply for Lingoinn’s homestay programme?

 Some learners choose to receive certain vaccinations before going to China.
 Please consult your GP concerning pre-departure health checks and vaccinations.

 We strongly discourage learners from drinking tap water in China.
-Local Chinese do not drink tap water unless it has been boiled first.
+Local Chinese do not drink tap water unless it’s been boiled first.
 Bottled water is safe and easily accessible.

 Although the number of vegetarian/vegan restaurants in China is small, you can always insist that you do not eat meat and request for vegetarian dishes when dining outside.
 Your host teacher will cater for your special diet when you have meals at home.
 She/he will teach you the basic vocabulary to make sure you can order a vegetarian/vegan meal if you are beginner learner.